adampolczynski/easy-busboy/README.md

 Small note - if multiple fields with the same name are provided in request then response is going to contain all fields indexed accordingly (no duplicates boss, sorry)

-## Files processing
+## [WIP] Specify files processing method

-- `file` event provides `Readable` which is transformed directly (in memory) into `Buffer` which together is sent as a response aside `info` field storing additional file info,
-- [WIP] allow to choose between processing stream in memory or in temp directory
+You can specify `processStreamsMethod` in config, it may be:

+- `storage` - so that file `streams` will be converted into `Buffers` using temporary directory,
+- `memory` - above will be achieved without saving temporary file

+In first case file will be returned as a Buffer, in second it is a URI pointing temporary file path

 ### Examples

-Before implementing package in your project you can check out functionality using attached `examples` you can find there `Express` & `Koa` servers already utilizing `easyBusboy` method as well as example clients (`axios`, `fetch`)
+Before implementing package in your project you can check out functionality using attached `examples` you can find there `Express` & `Koa` servers already utilizing `easyBusboy` method as well as example client (`axios`)

 To be able to work with examples install dependencies in root folder first